-A contract variation order was submitted by J & P Richardson Industries Pty Ltd for a value of \$ 185,819 and approved in October 2011.
-A second variation was submitted by J & P Richardson Industries Pty Ltd for a value of \$ 3,696 and approved in February 2012.
+A contract variation was submitted by J & P Richardson Industries Pty Ltd for a value of \$185,819 and approved in October 2011 for the completion of the Stage 2 works.
+A second variation was submitted by J & P Richardson Industries Pty Ltd for a value of \$3,696 and approved in February 2012 for unforeseen issues encountered during installation works.